johnbintz/penchant/README.md

 You can also run `penchant gemfile ENV`.
 Just straight `penchant gemfile` will rebuild the `Gemfile` from `Gemfile.penchant` for whatever environment the `Gemfile` is currently using.

+If you have an existing project, `penchant convert` will convert the `Gemfile` into a `Gemfile.penchant` and add some bonuses, like defining that anything in `env :local` blocks automatically reference `..`, ensuring that hooks are always installed when `penchant gemfile` is executed, and adding the `:github` gem property that lets you pass in the username of the repo to reference that repo:
+`gem 'penchant', :github => 'johnbintz'`.

 ### Deployment mode

 Use `no_deployment` blocks to indicate gems that shouldn't even appear in `Gemfiles` destined for